vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

    ako-0   1/1     Running   0          41s
    ```

-Now that the shared service cluster is successfully created, you may proceed with creating workload cluster.
+Now that the shared services cluster is successfully created, you may proceed with creating the workload cluster.

 ### <a id="createworkload"> </a> Deploy Tanzu Kubernetes Grid Workload Cluster